TheGameDevDude/FlightSimulator/README.md

 If the roll or pitch angle is too big or if the plane is upside down and collides with the ground then the plane crashes so i just reset the plane.

 I also added a spot light in front of the plane so u can see how close u are with the ground.

+use W for thrust and arrow keys for rolling and pitching.